Causal Selection of Covariates in Regression Calibration for Mismeasured Continuous Exposure: DISCUSSION

-Second, our results suggest that the current restriction in the RSW regression calibration method, where the same set of covariates must be included in both outcome model and MEM can be relaxed to allow for the adjustment of a risk factor that is conditionally independent of both true exposure and measurement error in the outcome model only.
-This provides an opportunity for researchers to gain statistical efficiency when such variables are not available in the validation study.
-Such gain in efficiency is especially guaranteed for continuous outcome modeled by linear regression.
-But as demonstrated by our simulation and example, given a finite sample and a binary outcome modeled with logistic regression, there can be no efficiency gain by adjusting for risk factors $V_{1(-{}-{}Y)}$.
-Another opportunity for increasing efficiency would be to adjust for non-risk-factors that are strong determinants of measurement error but has no association with true exposure (e.g.$V_{6(-{}Z{}-)}$).
-However, similar to $V_{2(-{}Z{}Y)}$, variables in the nature of $V_{6(-{}Z{}-)}$ might be hard to find in practice.
+Second, our results suggest that the RSW RC method can be relaxed to allow for the adjustment of risk factors that are conditionally independent of both true exposure and measurement error in the outcome model only.
+This provides an opportunity to gain statistical efficiency when such variables are only available in the main study.
+Another opportunity for increasing efficiency would be to adjust for non-risk-factors that are strong determinants of measurement error but have no association with true exposure (e.g.$V_{6(-{}Z{}-)}$).
+In short, to maximize efficiency with validity guaranteed, one should adjust for variables of types $V_{1(-{}-Y)}$ through $V_{6(-{}Z{}-)}$ in both MEM and outcome models.

-Last, as practical guidance, we recommend that even if covariates $V=(V_{2(-ZY)}, V_{3(X-Y)}, V_{4(XZY)})$ are not available in the validation study, in order to obtain a less biased estimate, they should still be adjusted for at least in the outcome model only, provided that these covariates are not strongly correlated with the measurement error, as in most realistic settings.
-We also recommend that researchers leave out any non-risk factors of the outcome that are even weakly associated with the true exposure, as adjustment for these covariates in both outcome model and MEM, even if valid, almost always result in efficiency loss under realistic scenarios where the non-risk factor is not strongly associated with measurement error.
-This phenomenon can be understood as an extension to the idea of unnecessary covariate adjustment illustrated by Schisterman et al., where adjustment of a non-risk factor that is correlated with true exposure results in efficiency loss in a regression setting\cite{schisterman2009overadjustment}.
+Last, we recommend that when covariates $V=(V_{2(-ZY)}, V_{3(X-Y)}, V_{4(XZY)})$ are not available in the validation study, in order to obtain a less biased estimate, they should still be adjusted for at least in the outcome model, provided that these covariates are not strongly correlated with the measurement error, as in most realistic settings.
+We also recommend that researchers leave out any non-risk factors that are even weakly associated with the true exposure, as adjustment for these covariates in both outcome model and MEM almost always result in efficiency loss.

-\subsection{Main Study/Internal Validation Study Design}
+\subsection{6.2 Main Study/Internal Validation Study Design}